 Mid-term evaluation is of great significance to the candidate's work process.
 It opens up a possibility to discuss the PhD project with peers, and offers candidates a chance to refine and develop all the elements of the research design and its internal consistency.

-If the evaluation team reports significant weakness in the research work, measures must be taken to rectify the situation.
+If the evaluation team reports significant weaknesses in the research work, measures must be taken to rectify the situation.

-At the Faculty of Social Sciences and, optionally, at the Faculty of Health Sciences a 90% seminar will be held towards the end of the PhD training period, prior to the candidate submitting his/her thesis for evaluation.
+At the Faculty of Social Sciences and the Faculty of Health Sciences a 90% seminar will be held towards the end of the PhD course, prior to the candidate submitting his/her thesis for evaluation.
 The 90% seminar is public, and is essentially a conversation between the candidate and a commentator, whose task it is to evaluate and provide critical and constructive feedback on the thesis.
-This gives the candidate an opportunity to refine work in a final phase and to prepare for the thesis defence.
+This gives the candidate an opportunity to refine work in the final phase and to prepare for the thesis defence.

 The Final seminar (avslutningsseminar) is a compulsory element in the PhD programme at the Faculty of Arts and Education.
 The seminar is designed for PhD candidates who are about to submit the thesis for evaluation.
 The seminar provides information in the procedures for submission, the defence and conferral of doctorates and other useful advices.